 Vampire King of New York

 Vampire King of New York is the first in the Arnhem Knights of New York series.
-Published on June 4th, 2013, it was on the in the New Hot Releases in Vampire Romance in Amazon Kindle for three weeks.
+First published on June 4th, 2013, it was on the in the New Hot Releases in Vampire Romance in Amazon Kindle for three weeks.
 Then for the rest of the summer it was in the Top 100 Bestselling Vampire Romances list at Amazon Kindle.
-I'm sure Vampire King Max isn't done yet as it was released on Sept.
-8th, 2013 in Barnes and Noble Nook.

 Excerpt from Vampire King of New York